ODD risk assessment

 The first step to AV safety

-AV safety starts with feasibility and safety assessments of the Operational Design Domain, or ODD.
+AV safety starts with the definition, feasibility, and safety assessments of the Operational Design Domain, or ODD.
 But first, you need to understand what that is.
 The ODD is sometimes described as the route an AV will travel, but that’s only part of the story.
-The ODD is physical, digital, and environmental, and includes other road users and traffic, weather conditions, speed limits, and more.
+The ODD describes the specific conditions that the AV is intended to operate—physical, digital, and environmental, and includes other road users and traffic, weather conditions, speed limits, and more.

-With so much to consider, ODD assessments require a data-driven approach, like the one developed by Stantec GenerationAV.
-Focused on identifying all risks within an ODD so that the AV can be trained to safely operate within it, it provides quantifiable data for both the humans and the AVs.
+With so much to consider, ODD risk assessments require a holistic data-driven approach, like the one developed by Stantec GenerationAV.
+Focused on identifying all of the hazards within an ODD and mitigating the risks so that the AV can be developed and trained to safely operate within it.
+This approach provides both qualitative and quantifiable data to effectively describe the potential hazards, related cause and effects, assign risk levels and propose controls, mitigations, and/or warnings for both the humans and the AVs.
 It is the ONLY safe way.

 Despite their sophistication, AVs continue to uncover challenging traffic situations, called edge cases—the countless high-risk scenarios that are individually unlikely, but together make up all the risk on the road.
 Which is why it’s so important to identify and understand them, whether you’re an AV company or the owner of the operating environment.
 We have the tools to find, identify, and mitigate the risks associated with AV edge cases, helping you understand what an AV must respond to before deployment.